iRobot has a new line of robot vacuums, and we will be comparing all three of them – the Roomba I7+ vs. I7 vs. E5.

 The Roomba I7+ provides the ultimate convenience with the automatic bin emptying system.
 This upgrade over the I7 is crazy expensive, but it’s the most hands-free option available.

-It’s not completely hands-free as you’ll have to replace the bag once a month.
-But compare that to having to have to empty the bin after every cycle is night and day.
+It’s not entirely hands-free as you’ll have to replace the bag once or twice a month.

-This robot is a step in the right direction to having a true robot helper that will do the task for you.
+This robot is a step in the right direction to having a genuine robot helper that will do the task for you.

 Other Roomba Comparisons

 Roomba has a bunch of models in their product line.
 Find out how each one contrasts with the other plus also comparisons with other brands like the Neato.